progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	out-of-date: resource out of date; try updating at /Users/schacon/libexec/git-\
 	core/git-svn line 482

-Aby rozwiązać tą sytuację, możesz uruchomić `git svn rebase`, która pobiera z serwera wszystkie zmiany których jeszcze nie masz, a następnie przesuwa Twoje zmiany na te który były na serwerze:
+Aby rozwiązać tą sytuację, możesz uruchomić `git svn rebase`, która pobiera z serwera wszystkie zmiany których jeszcze nie masz, a następnie nakłada Twoje zmiany na te który były na serwerze:

 <!-- To resolve this situation, you can run `git svn rebase`, which pulls down any changes on the server that you don’t have yet and rebases any work you have on top of what is on the server: -->